 If you don't get the score you're hoping for, don't worry.
 There are a multitude of ways to gain admission into university.
 OnTrack, OnTrack Sprint and FlexiTrack are Murdoch's free enabling courses which allow you to apply directly to Murdoch for admission into any course that has a minimum Selection Rank of 70.

 5. Don't be afraid to change your preferences

-If you change your mind along the way, that's OK.
-You can change preferences easily and for free on TISC's website, as long as you have submitted your original preferences before the first deadline on 30 September (you can still submit your application after this date, but will be required to pay a late fee).
+It’s okay to change your mind along the way..
+You can change preferences easily and for free on TISC's website, as long as you have submitted your original preferences before the first deadline (you can still submit your application after this date, but will be required to pay a late fee).

 Remember, after your WACE results are released on Monday 21 December, you have until Friday 8 January 2021 to change your preferences for first round offers.

 To help you successfully submit your application to TISC, we've created a quick step-by-step guide.